-Creating and sharing the necessary knowledge to increase the number of energy communities in Southeast Europe, paying special attention to gender justice and business model innovation.
+This project is completed.
+The aim of this project was to create and share the necessary knowledge to increase the number of energy communities in Southeast Europe, paying special attention to gender justice and business model innovation.

-The European Citizen Energy Academy supports the citizen energy movement throughout Europe.
-It does so by fostering knowledge creation and transfer between Southeast and Central Europe.
-More specifically, it provides knowledge and tools on community building, development and cooperation between communities.
+The European Citizen Energy Academy supported the citizen energy movement throughout Europe.
+It did so by fostering knowledge creation and transfer between Southeast and Central Europe.
+More specifically, it provided knowledge and tools on community building, development and cooperation between communities.
 Best practice examples illustrate how to overcome the barriers for citizen energy.

-The Academy organises workshops and coaching sessions primarily in Albania, Greece, and Germany.
+The Academy organised workshops and coaching sessions primarily in Albania, Greece, and Germany.
 Furthermore, workshop and study tours take place in Bulgaria, Romania, Serbia, Croatia, and Bosnia and Herzegovina.
-Two summer schools foster cooperation between citizens in Southeast Europe, where citizen energy is just developing, and well established energy communities in Central Europe.
+Two summer schools foster cooperation between citizens in Southeast Europe, where citizen energy is just developing, and well-established energy communities in Central Europe.

-The project employs an inclusive approach, which involves citizens of different ages, genders as well as socio-economic and ethnic groups.
+The project employed an inclusive approach, which involved citizens of different ages and genders as well as socio-economic and ethnic groups.
 It thus also contributes to overcoming energy and mobility poverty as well as gender inequality.

 - CommonEn has been launched, registered, and developed, as the first energy community in Epirus region, close to the Greek-Albanian borders.
 CommonEn numbers 63 members, has developed its first 100KW collective self-consumption solar park (the first of its kind in Epirus region) and is already planning a second one.
 CommonEn has raised awareness to over 4500 local citizens and stakeholders.
 Regarding its economic impact, CommonEn has already managed to raise 159.650 euros from its members.
 The clean energy produced from its portfolio will exceed 270.000 kWh annually, reducing CO2 by 108 tons yearly.